Michael Curtiz filmography: Hungarian films: 1912–1913

 Michael Curtiz was born Mano Kaminer in Budapest in 1886.
-In 1906, he graduated from Hungary's Royal Academy of Theatre and Art in 1906.
+In 1906, he graduated from Hungary's Royal Academy of Theatre and Art.
 Under the stage name of Mihály Kertész, he established himself as a stage actor, performing in classical and modern theatrical dramas.
-Eventually he turned to directed as well.
-In 1912, Kertész entered Hungary's motion picture industry as an actor and director for the Projectograph Film Company.
+Eventually, he turned to director as well.
+In 1912, Kertész entered Hungary's motion picture industry, as an actor and director for the Projectograph Film Company.
 His first film for them was also the company's initial feature.
 All of Curtiz's films from this period are lost.

 Danish film: 1913

-In July 1913, Kertész left Hungary and travelled to Denmark to train as a film director.
-There he went to work for the Nordisk Film Company as an assistant director to August Blom.
+In July 1913, Kertész left Hungary, and travelled to Denmark to train as a film director.
+There, he went to work for the Nordisk Film Company, as an assistant director to August Blom.

 Hungarian films: 1914–1919

 After six months in Denmark, Mihály Kertész returned to Hungary.
-There he returned as a film director alternating between the Projectograph, Uher, and Kino-Riport companies.
-With the coming of World War I in 1914, Kertész was called up by the Austro-Hungarian army and served as an artillery officer.
-After being discharged in 1915, he resumed filmmaking and married actress Lucy Doraine, who would star in several of his films.
-In 1917, a new film company, Phönix-Film was formed by the merger of Projectagraph and Star-Film Productions.
+There, he returned as a film director, alternating between the Projectograph, Uher, and Kino-Riport companies.
+With the coming of World War I in 1914, Kertész was called up by the Austro-Hungarian army, and served as an artillery officer.
+After being discharged in 1915, he resumed film-making, and married actress Lucy Doraine, who would star in several of his films.
+In 1917, a new film company, Phönix-Film, was formed by the merger of Projectagraph and Star-Film Productions.
 Kertész served as their head of production until 1919.
-Except were noted, all of the films from this period are lost.
+Except where noted, all of the films from this period are lost.

 Austrian films: 1919–1926

 In 1919, a communist government was established for a brief time in Hungary.
-This prompted Kertész to migrate to Austria where he began working for the Sascha-Film Company.
-By the end of 1920 he had established himself as the company's top director.
+This prompted Kertész to migrate to Austria, where he began working for the Sascha-Film Company.
+By the end of 1920, he had established himself as the company's top director.
 As in Hungary, his wife, Lucy Doraine, appeared in several of his Austrian films.
 They divorced in 1923.
-Except where noted, the films from this period survive and were made for the Sascha-Film Company.
+Except where noted, the films from this period survive, and were made for the Sascha-Film Company.

 American films – the Warner Bros. years: 1926–1953

-In 1926, Mihály Kertész accepted an offer from Warner Bros. to come to the United States and direct films.
-He arrived that June and anglicized his name to Michael Curtiz.
+In 1926, Mihály Kertész accepted an offer from Warner Bros. to come to the United States, and direct films.
+He arrived that June, and anglicized his name to Michael Curtiz.
 He would remain at Warners for 28 years.
-During that time he directed 87 films, married screenwriter Bess Meredyth in 1929, and became an American citizen in 1936.
+During that time, he directed 87 films, married screenwriter Bess Meredyth in 1929, and became an American citizen in 1936.
 Except where indicated, all of Curtiz's Warner Bros. films survive.

 American films – the final years: 1954–1961

-In 1954, Curtiz left Warner Bros. and spend the remaining years of his career working for various studios, notably Paramount and 20th Century-Fox.
+In 1954, Curtiz left Warner Bros., and spend the remaining years of his career working for various studios, notably Paramount and 20th Century-Fox.
 In 1961, during production of his final film, The Comancheros, Curtiz learned that he was suffering from incurable cancer.
 He died the following year.